What Is Full Coverage Car Insurance?

 Several factors beyond geography significantly impact your full coverage car insurance cost:

 Vehicle Type: Luxury vehicles and sports cars command higher premiums due to expensive repairs and higher theft rates.
-Conversely, vehicles with excellent safety ratings and low repair costs—like many Toyota models—typically enjoy lower premiums.
+Conversely, vehicles with excellent safety ratings and lower repair costs typically enjoy lower premiums.

 Driving Record: Your history behind the wheel dramatically affects pricing.
-A single at-fault accident can increase your premiums by 43-45% on average, while traffic violations add 20-30% to your rates.
+A single at-fault accident can increase your premiums by 40–60%, with the surcharge typically lasting 3–5 years.
+This makes maintaining a clean record one of the most impactful ways to keep costs down.

 Credit Score: In most states, insurers use credit-based insurance scores to determine premiums.
-Drivers with poor credit can pay double what those with excellent credit pay for identical coverage.
-Learn more about how credit affects your rates.
+Drivers with poor credit can pay significantly more than those with excellent credit for identical coverage.

 Age and Experience: Young drivers under 25 and new drivers pay significantly more due to higher accident risk.
 Rates typically decrease substantially after age 25 and continue dropping through middle age.